 WooCommerce is an open-source plugin that runs on WordPress.
 This content management framework started back in 2008 as WooThemes, was later acquired by Automattic in 2015, and was made to focus only on ecommerce in 2017.

-Currently, WooCommerce is the most popular ecommerce platform, powering over 6.6 million websites (source: BuiltWith).
-It is available as a free plugin in the WordPress repository; you can install it to your WP site to instantly create your online store.
+Currently, WooCommerce is the most popular ecommerce platform, powering over 5.9 million websites (source: BuiltWith).
+It is available as a free plugin in the WordPress repository; you can install it on your WP site to instantly create your online store.

 With this ecommerce plugin, you can sell your products & services, manage payments and inventory, and automatically sort your taxes.
 While setting up WooCommerce requires zero budget, you just have to invest in a reliable WooCommerce hosting provider to back your store with robust security and enjoy a boosted performance.